ssokolow/rar-test-files/README.md

 # RAR Test Files

-This repository contains a collection of minimal, legally redistributable `.rar` and `.cbr` test files suitable for inclusion in test suites for program that incorporate RAR extraction functionality.
+This repository contains a collection of minimal, legally redistributable `.rar` and `.cbr` test files suitable for inclusion in test suites for programs that incorporate RAR extraction functionality.

 ## Explain